Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Her talent was recognized early, when at age nine she won a prize for portraiture, competing against high school students.

-At Bard College New York from 1963-1964 she majored in Sculpture taught by Harvey Fite and Painting by Anton Refregier.
+At Bard College New York from 1963-1964 she majored in Sculpture taught by Harvey Fite and Fine Art by Anton Refregier.
 She continued her studies at the School of the Museum of Fine Arts Boston from 1964-1965 under the tutelage of Robert Grady and Andreas Feininger.

 Toward the end of 1965 she traveled to London and Paris, where she met Gisbert Helmreich at a youth hostel in Place Pigalle.
 Together they hitchhiked through Europe, North Africa and East Africa.
 They were married in October 1966 in Burlington, Vermont.